 - Discuss the current state of cancer screenings in our communities with local experts and apply strategies on a local, community level to address barriers to adherence with cancer screening and prevention recommendations

 Swedish Medical Center is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 AMA PRA Category 1 Credits™

-Swedish Medical Center designates this live activity for a maximum of 5.5 AMA PRA Category 1 Credits™.
+This Other (Internet Live and Internet Enduring Material) activity has been approved for 4.5 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.